 Similarly, the true power spectral density of a stationary stochastic processes is given by the Fourier transform of the true autocorrelation function , i.e.,

-Since the sample autocorrelation of white noise approaches an impulse, its PSD approaches a constant, as can be seen in Fig.6.1.
+Since the sample autocorrelation of white noise approaches an impulse, its sample PSD approaches a constant, as can be seen in Fig.6.1.
+Its true PSD is precisely constant (variance divided by ).
 This means that white noise contains all frequencies in equal amounts.
 Since white light is defined as light of all colors in equal amounts, the term ``white noise'' is seen to be analogous.